Lamar Jackson Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 - Jackson has passed for 1,519 yards (303.8 per game) while completing 67.1% of his passes (112-for-167), with eight touchdowns and three interceptions.

-- He's also helped out on the ground, with 341 rushing yards (68.2 ypg) on 56 carries with two rushing touchdowns.
+- He's also carried the ball 56 times for 341 yards and two touchdowns, averaging 68.2 yards per game.

-- The Ravens have run 52.4% passing plays and 47.6% rushing plays this season.
-They rank 10th in the NFL in scoring.
+- The Ravens have thrown the ball in 52.4% of their plays from scrimmage this year while running the ball 47.6% of the time.
+This offensive attack ranks 10th in the NFL in points scored.

-- Jackson has attempted 24 of his 167 passes in the red zone, accounting for 52.2% of his team's red zone plays.
+- Jackson accounts for 52.2% of his team's red zone plays, with 24 of his 167 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Jackson's matchup with the Chargers.